KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 I've also learned quite a bit more than what I've described, like a high level overview of the software and potential part choices, but I'll save that for when I have a better idea.

+## Day 3 - Rise of the Turing Pi

+While doing all this research, I came across a board that Jeff Geerling had tried out.
+It was basically what I was trying to make, a 4-node ITX motherboard that supports up to 128gb of ram and each compute module supported up to 6 TOPS of NPU performance using their RK1 board, this was the turing pi 2 https://turingpi.com/product/turing-pi-2-5/ .
+This is going to be one of the core motivations for my project, to make something better than this board.